Bankruptcy

 Keesal, Young & Logan represents a number of clients in bankruptcy matters across the United States.
 Our practice generally focuses on creditors’ rights, and we have represented clients in contested matters and adversary proceedings in cases arising under all chapters of the United States Bankruptcy Code.
-Our experience includes:

 • Filing and obtaining payment on proofs of claim (including requests for administrative priority claims), and opposing objections to claims.